-A few blocks away from the incident, Huntley flagged down a hackney carriage that had the Verdant Stag antlers painted discreetly on its side.
+A few blocks away from the incident, Huntley flagged down a hackney with the Verdant Stag antlers painted discreetly on its side.
 The man took a bright green badge from an inside pocket and flashed it at the driver, who gave a deep bow of the head and motioned for them to hop on.

-Oliver watched on in surprise.
+Oliver looked on in surprise.
 Katerin had been using the Stag funds to kit out the enforcers in more ways than just their equipment, it seemed.

-The young man, sitting squeezed between Oliver and Huntley, hugged his camera to his chest.
+The young man, sitting squeezed between Oliver and Huntley, hugged his camera obscura to his chest.

 “What is your name?”
 Oliver said, breaking the tense silence.